Why spend extra for "USDA organic"? The reasons to eat organic food are the benefits of superior quality food..

 In one accidental taste taste, I ate an organic apple immediately followed by a conventional apple.
 I never bought a conventional apple again.

 Organic food has little or no pesticide residue.

 It's possible to avoid pesticides in food by eating organic food.
 Most conventional produce contains pesticide residues; few organic fruits and vegetables do.
 One well-designed study showed that evidence of pesticide exposure was undetectable when the children in the study ate organic food.

 Many people don't realize that genetically modified food products are in the supermarket now.
 Most conventional processed food contains genetically modified ingredients that are not identified as such on the label.
 Organic food is never genetically modified, and organic processed food never contains genetically engineered ingredients.

-Conventional animal feed is 70%-90% corn and soybean meal (mostly genetically modified).
+Conventional animal feed is 70%-90% corn and soybean meal (nearly all genetically modified).
 The remaining part of the feed can contain any of the following:

 Mad cow disease--bovine spongiform ecephalopathy (BSE)--infected people in the United Kingdom who ate contaminated beef products.
 The disease was spread between cows by adding rendered cow protein to animal feed.

 The FDA has banned rendered cow protein as an additive to animal feed intended for cows, but rendered animal by-products are so common in animal feed that the rule has been poorly enforced.
 In addition, rendered cows can be fed to chickens; then, rendered chickens and their manure can be fed back to cows, potentially spreading the BSE agent.